 I am an experienced Senior Networking and Security expert, actively working in the field since 2001.
 During my time in the field I worked in various positions, from operational team member, to teamlead to technical projectleader.
 As Senior Networking and Security expert, I mentor people by providing them technical assistance, helping with various problems and coaching people in performing better and more considered.

 I am broadly certified in the Networking and Security Region with various Juniper, Cisco, Checkpoint and CISSP certifications on the list.
-Next to that I am an experienced systems administrator with a recent RHCSA certification, where I managed Solaris, Red Hat, Ubuntu, and FreeBSD systems over the years.
+Next to that I am an experienced systems administrator with a recent RHCSA and RHCE certification, where I managed Solaris, Red Hat, Ubuntu, and FreeBSD systems over the years.
 I am able to setup machines, administer them, setting up configuration management like puppet or Ansible, writing scripts to make systems perform better or report certain required information.

 While I prefer working in the Networking and Security regions, I do enjoy working with Operating Systems as well, making me an allround expert in my area of expertise.
 I feel that this experience greatly aids in being an expert and makes me stand out in comparison to others who are mainly focussed on one area of expertise.